 The history, whether fictious or not, of the city was so interesting; we thought it would make a great restaurant concept.
 Also, the fact that we make our own microbrew at Moosejaw lent itself wonderfully to Al Capone using the city as a hub of action during the Prohibition.

 Our tribute’s to this past include:

 - The Canadian flag proudly displayed in the restaurant’s entryway.

 - Many of the large trusses used in building were flown in from Canada.

-- The Red Maple Leaf located in many of our advertising pieces, giving nod to the Toronto Maple Leafs.
+- The Red Maple Leaf located in many of our advertising pieces, giving nod to the Canadian flag.

 - The Shaved Capone- It’s rumored Al Capone would smuggle the famous Moosejaw Beef across the border back to Chicago for his mom.
 In keeping with Al’s love for Momma, we prepare thinly sliced Italian-style beef, top it with pepperoncinis, green & red peppers, mushrooms, provolone cheese & a sweet gangsta mustard sauce all on a toasted roll.

 Also, pictures of this colorful history adorn the walls of the restaurant.